 Sofas and café seating on the screened-in porches make it easy easy to get some work done in the fresh air or relax with a coffee or a cocktail.

-24 hour pantries on each hallway offer enticing locally sourced snacks along with wine and beer.
+24 hour pantries on each hallway offer enticing locally sourced snacks.

 Papillionaire bikes-for-borrow are waiting outside to be taken for a spin around town.